Karlsruhe: History

 According to legend, the name Karlsruhe, which translates as "Charles' repose" or "Charles' peace", was given to the new city after a hunting trip when Margrave Charles III William of Baden-Durlach woke from a dream in which he dreamt of founding his new city.
 A variation of this story claims that he built the new palace to find peace from his wife.

 Charles William founded the city on June 17, 1715, after a dispute with the citizens of his previous capital, Durlach.
 The founding of the city is closely linked to the construction of the palace.
 Karlsruhe became the capital of Baden-Durlach, and, in 1771, of the united Baden until 1945.
 Built in 1822, the Ständehaus was the first parliament building in a German state.
 In the aftermath of the democratic revolution of 1848, a republican government was elected there.

 Karlsruhe was visited by Thomas Jefferson during his time as the American envoy to France; when Pierre Charles L'Enfant was planning the layout of Washington, D.C., Jefferson passed to him maps of 12 European towns to consult, one of which was a sketch he had made of Karlsruhe during his visit.

 In 1860, the first-ever international professional convention of chemists, the Karlsruhe Congress, was held in the city.

 In 1907 the town was site of the Hau Riot where large crowds caused disturbance during the trial of murderer Carl Hau.

 On Kristallnacht in 1938, the Adass Jeshurun synagogue was burned to the ground, and the city's Jews were later sent to the Dachau concentration camp, Gurs concentration camp, Theresienstadt, and Auschwitz during the Holocaust, with 1,421 of Karlsruhe's Jews being killed.
 During World War II, it was the location of a forced labour camp for men, and a subcamp of the Auschwitz concentration camp, whose prisoners were mainly Poles and Russians.

-Much of the central area, including the palace, was reduced to rubble by Allied bombing during World War II, but was rebuilt after the war.
+The western city and western part of the central area, including the palace, suffered severe damage by Allied bombing during World War II.
+The castern central area and old towm remained mostly intact,but was largely demolished by the local mayor in the 1960s and early 70s.
+In the remaining parts and in Durlach, Kalrsruhe still has a relatively high number of baroque architecture (see "Altstadt" in main sights).

 Located in the American zone of the postwar Allied occupation, Karlsruhe was home to an American military base, established in 1945.
 After the war, the city was part of West Germany until 1990.
-In 1995, the bases closed, and their facilities were turned over to the city of Karlsruhe.
+In 1995, the base closed, and its facilities were turned over to the city of Karlsruhe.